 It’s rare to find a bra with a style and sizing that will work from an A cup to a DD, but the Athleta Ultimate Bra has done it!

 The bra’s recycled nylon fabric is quick-drying and breathable.
 It also comes in many different colors to choose from.
 We found it to have excellent support for running throughout the entire size range.
-The band may be a little tight, but it was still reasonably easy to get on and off.
+The band may be a little tight, but taking it on and off was still reasonably easy.
 The bra has removable pads, which can trap moisture — not ideal in any conditions.
 Removing them did not compromise the bra’s fit or support and helped with moisture control.
 We found this medium-support bra to provide more support than many others, making it an excellent option for running.

 Bra Style: Compression | Materials: Recycled Nylon/Lycra | Support: Medium